thornjad/CloudflareTempestStationForwarder/README.md

 A Cloudflare Worker that reads weather data from a [Tempest](https://tempest.earth/) weather station and forwards it to weather reporting services on a 5-minute cron schedule.

+Currently, only destinations which I personally feed to are included.
+I'm open to PRs adding other destinations.

+This Cloudflare Worker is derived from the Google Apps Script project [WundergroundStationForwarder](https://github.com/leoherzog/WundergroundStationForwarder) by [Leo Herzog](https://leoherzog.com/).

 ## Destinations

 | Service | Status | Notes |